Themezly/Documentation/pages/theme-settings/footer-options.md

 Footer tab contains following options;

--__Footer metrics__&nbsp;-&nbsp; Adjust footer metrics.
+- __Footer metrics__ &nbsp;-&nbsp; Adjust footer metrics.
 If Contained is set to yes footer will be contained by max site width.
 If reveal effect is active, .thz-footer-sections-holder appears as coming under the site when user scrolls to it.
--__Footer box style__ &nbsp;-&nbsp; Customize #footer box style.
+- __Footer box style__  &nbsp;-&nbsp; Customize #footer box style.
--__Footer colors__ &nbsp;-&nbsp; Adjust footer colors.
+- __Footer colors__  &nbsp;-&nbsp; Adjust footer colors.
 Theme colors used if empty.
--__Footer content__ &nbsp;-&nbsp; Select footer layout and choose what will be shown in footer content.
+- __Footer content__  &nbsp;-&nbsp; Select footer layout and choose what will be shown in footer content.
--__Site branding__ &nbsp;-&nbsp; You can use span, a, div and img html tags.
+- __Site branding__  &nbsp;-&nbsp; You can use span, a, div and img html tags.
 If you wish to add copyright year please use {year} instead of the numbers.
 This way the current year will be shown.
--__Responsive behavior__&nbsp;-&nbsp; Show/hide footer on specific devices
+- __Responsive behavior__ &nbsp;-&nbsp; Show/hide footer on specific devices

 </div>